biblepix/Biblepix/Docs/MANUAL_en.md

 ### THE WORD ON A BACKGROUND PICTURE

 The centre-piece of BiblePix is projecting The Word onto a background image.
 If the feature "Background Image" is activated in the Setup, BiblePix will take a picture from the photo collection and adorn it with **The Word** from an available Bible text file by random selection.
 If the funcion "Slideshow" is activated too, this takes place at the given interval.
-Depending on the operating system, one or two identical pictures of the formats:

-> theword.tif
-> theword.bmp
+Thus each time BiblePix runs, a picture named

 > theword.png

-are saved to the picture folder:
+is saved to the picture folder:

 > ~/Biblepix/TodaysPicture/